 I hung in Leanna’s for quite a while, reading my book, sipping my coffee, and waiting for the rain to stop.
 Where would I stay that night?
 There was one bed and breakfast in town but they would not return my phone calls.
 Airbnb had nothing.
 The three or four motels in Swainsboro were all in an area two miles from downtown out on a four lane highway.
 The Rodeway Inn looked old and worn but had good online reviews.

 While low priced, way under a hundred dollars, the room was indeed clean, with newly installed modern fixtures.
 There were business cards at the front desk and I was reacquainted with another American subgroup.
 I read somewhere that something like a third of the motels in America are owned by someone named Patel.

 I would have guessed in this part of Georgia would have few immigrants, but my motel was run by an Indian-American and the only place to eat at night that also served alcohol was Mexican.
 I had chosen my motel on the map in part because it was almost next door to that Mexican restaurant.
-I discovered there was no sidewalk on the four lane road, and I had to walk almost a quarter mile at night in the grass, while trying to see through a misty rain.
+I discovered there was no sidewalk on the four lane road, and I had to walk almost a quarter mile in the grass along that highway, while trying to see through a misty rain.